derele/WolvESpoweR/README.md

 ## Location data

-We assigned 7 of the 14 locations in a "low-prevalence wolf" category the other 7 i a high wolf prevalence category.
-We used the same statistical models to analyze the the power to detect a wolf density effect.
+We assigned 7 of the 14 locations to a "low-prevalence wolf" category, the other 7 to a high wolf prevalence category.
+We used the same statistical models to analyze the power to detect a wolf density effect.
 We found that sample size has a lower impact on this, as, quite obviously, replication across different locations is more important for this factor.
+In a more sophisticated analysis we foresee for the actual data analysis it should be possible to use wolf density as a continuous variable allowing for more power.
+The analysis preliminary as performed here indicated adequate power to detect 1.8-fold increase in female prey in low-density wolf areas.

 ![Figure 2](https://github.com/derele/WolvESpoweR/blob/master/figures/Loc_power.png)